-Peak water surface elevations were determined by routing the 50-percent, 20-percent, 10-percent, 4-percent, 2-percent, 1-percent, 0.5 -percent and 0.2-percent chance exceedance events through each alternative dam size.
+Peak water surface elevations were determined by routing the 50%, 20%, 10%, 4%, 2%, 1%, 0.5%, and 0.2% chance exceedance events through each alternative dam size.
 No residual flooding from Spring Canyon occurs in Hatch for events up to and including the design frequency of each dam.
 Life safety risk is reduced in the village of Hatch since the proposed project will prevent floodwaters from Spring Canyon from entering the village up to the design event.